What coaching offers you:

 I am also a Trustee of Five Senses Music.

 Thank you: To Fred Deakin for the gift of his design work and getting me going.
-To my cousin, the artist Julie Brook for kindly giving me permission to use images of her beautiful Firestacks on this website.
+To my cousin, the artist Julie Brook, for kindly giving me permission to use images of her beautiful Firestacks on this website.
 To Joe Jones for designing and building this site.

-I’d also like to thank Sophie Hunter, Andy Gimblett, Jacqui Sjenitzer, John Hillman, Keemar Keemar, Miriam Rose, Nick Kettles, Richard Topham, Ruth Nutter, Nick Nuttgens, Lucy Noel-Buxton, Amanda Livermore, Duncan Müller, Nat Hunter, Will Brook, Dave Hope, Gavin Hayden, Teo Greenstreet and Fiona Buckland who've all helped me in the development of my coaching Thanks too, to my clients, without whom I would not have the honour and pleasure of doing this work.
+I’d also like to thank Sophie Hunter, Andy Gimblett, Jacqui Sjenitzer, John Hillman, Keemar Keemar, Miriam Rose, Nick Kettles, Richard Topham, Ruth Nutter, the late Nick Nuttgens, Lucy Noel-Buxton, Amanda Livermore, Duncan Müller, Nat Hunter, Will Brook, Dave Hope, Gavin Hayden, Teo Greenstreet and Fiona Buckland who've all helped me in the development of my coaching.
+Thanks too, to my clients, without whom I would not have the honour and pleasure of doing this work.